iannesbitt/readgssi/docs/installing.rst

     readgssi -h  # this will display the help text

 If it's working, head over to :doc:`general`.

+.. todo:: Create a testing module and routines.

 `Back to top ↑ <#top>`_